conor1982/Python_Module/README.md

 The Datetime libary is used in this program.
 The key variable is created from taking the current datetime and extracting the weekday number e.g  today = dt.datetime.today().weekday()

-Using the weekday numbers as reference where 0 = Monday and 6 = Sunday, a weekend variable was created.
+Using the weekday numbers as reference where 0 = Monday and 6 = Sunday, a weekend variable was created i.e weekend = [5,6]

-If ran when weekday is 5 or 6 will print the weekend meassage, 4 will print the Friday message and 0, 1, 2, 3 prints the weekday message
+If ran when the weekday is 5 or 6 will print the weekend meassage, 4 will print the Friday message and 0, 1, 2, 3 prints the weekday message

 If, Elif and Else statements are used to print out the message.